ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ation in the profession, and the American editor
-has.added a large body of very judicious annotations.
-These bring the subject across the Atlantic and down
-to date.
-The work has the singular advantages of be-
-ing practically without competion; for, so far as we
-are advised, there is no other treatise on the specific
-subject, and the works on evidence and practice treat
-it very sparingly.
-It is well worthy the attention of
-all practitioners.
-We regret to add that the work is
-gotten out in a style decidedly unworthy the reputa-
-tion deservedly enjoyed by its publishers.

-JETSAM AND FLOTSAM.

 THE JUDGE NEEDED THE MONEy.—I have just
 heard the following good story of Chief Justice Bleck-
 ley.
 All who know Judge Bleckley and recall his